 The Glasscock Center team continues to serve and support the humanities and our Center community remotely during the current situation.
 Should you need to get in touch with us, please email email@example.com.

 This Forum engages, from a cross-disciplinary perspective, the practices and concepts associated with colonial psychiatry and their ongoing effects upon global health.
 The three invited scholars will give thirty-minute talks, with time for questions and discussion in between each paper.
-The Forum concludes with a roundtable discussion, facilitated by a TAMU faculty member. […]
+The Forum concludes with a roundtable discussion, facilitated by a TAMU faculty member.
+To […]

 Sent on behalf of Mark A. Barteau, Vice President for Research The Arts & Humanities Fellowship Program invites research applications from scholars in all disciplines of the humanities and creative arts pursuing projects that embody exceptional research.
 A primary goal of the program is to support significant advancement or completion of a major piece of scholarly […]